andrict05/monekt/README.md

   - TailwindCSS
 - JavaScript:
   - ReactJS
-- Supabase (Backend as a Service):
+- Database:
-  - PostgreSQL
+  - Supabase (Backend as a Service), PostgreSQL